Dogs are a huge commitment.

 You now know how to create a dog kennel under your porch or deck.
 It takes little effort and depending upon the size of your porch, it should be feasible on most budgets.

 Hopefully, your dog will love its space as much as my dog loves her area.
-It’s convenient, functional, and I’m thrilled I could turn an unused space into a functional area for our four-legged family member.
+It’s convenient, functional, and I’m thrilled I could turn an unused space into a functional area for our 4-legged family member.